waylon-brown/Android-Architecture-Example/README.md

 * findViewById() boilerplate is moved over to annotations with **Butterknife**.
 * A logging helper is added with **Timber**.
 * We detect and inform the dev of any new memory leaks with **LeakCanary**.
+* Image loading/caching is done with **Glide**.
 * ~~Retrieval of posts are persisted to a database cache with **Realm**.~~

 ## Dagger 2
 I've used scoping with Dagger 2 (see ActivityScope.java) to allow singletons to have a lifetime of the Android activity itself.

+## Data binding
+So while we update UI through Realm callbacks, using DataBinding we don't have to call any setText() or setBackgroundImage() anywhere, we just update the variables that those UI elements correspond to.

 ## Realm
 ~~Updating of UI elements is done through callbacks of the cache so that all that needs to happen with new data is to update the cache.
 This provides a 1-to-1 mapping of what you see in the UI and the underlying data.~~